Nearby Cycle Sheaves for Stable Polar Representations

-\begin{remark} A regular nilpotent does not always exist for a stable polar $G | V$.
+\begin{remark}{\em A regular nilpotent does not always exist for a stable polar representation $G | V$ of a connected $G$.
 For example, if $G = \bG_m$ acts on $V = \bC^2$ by $t : (x, y) \mapsto (t^2 \, x, t^{-3} \, y)$, then there is no regular nilpotent for $G | V$.
-However, regular nilpotents exit in all of the applications envisioned by the authors. \end{remark}
+However, regular nilpotents exist in all of the applications envisioned by the authors.} \end{remark}

 For the rest of this paper, we assume that: \beq \text{a regular splitting homomorphism $\tilde r : B_W \to \widetilde B_W$ exists and has been fixed,} \eeq and we write $r = \tilde p \circ \tilde r : B_W \to \widetilde W$.